manymoments/manymoments.github.io/_posts/2022-12-18-what-is-responsiveness.md

 These protocols have the maximal resilience and in addition provide responsiveness is some subset of optimistic executions.

 #### Responsiveness in the multi-shot case
 When designing protocols for multi-shot consensus, the conditions for responsiveness are a function of exactly how the protocol is designed.
-For a view-based protocol that performs one consensus per view and switches views, every say $10\Delta$ timeout, then to do $k$ decisions, even if all parties are non-faulty, would take $O(\Delta k)$ time even if the actual network delays are $<< \Delta$.
+For a view-based protocol that performs one consensus per view and switches views, every say $10\Delta$ timeout, then to do $k$ decisions, even if all parties are non-faulty, would take $O(\Delta k)$ time even if the actual network delays are $\ll \Delta$.
 The question naturally extends to whether we can achieve responsive log replication.

 **Responsiveness for log replication**: an execution is responsive if the actual network delays are at most $\delta$ then to drive $k$ decisions the total latency is $O(k \delta)$.